Jester: Buffoon

-In a similar vein, a buffoon is someone who provides amusement through inappropriate appearance or behavior.
+In a similar vein, a buffoon is someone who provides amusement through inappropriate appearance or behaviour.
 Originally the term was used to describe a ridiculous but amusing person.
-The term is now frequently used in a derogatory sense to describe someone considered foolish, or someone displaying inappropriately vulgar, bumbling or ridiculous behavior which is a source of general amusement.
+The term is now frequently used in a derogatory sense to describe someone considered foolish, or someone displaying inappropriately vulgar, bumbling or ridiculous behaviour which is a source of general amusement.
 The term originates from the old Italian "buffare", meaning to puff out one's cheeks that also applies to bouffon.
 Having swelled their cheeks they would slap them to expel the air and produce a noise which amused the spectators.

 Carnival and medieval reenactment

-Today, the jester is portrayed in different formats of medieval reenactment, Renaissance fairs, and entertainment, including film, stage performance, and carnivals.
 During the Burgundian and the Rhenish carnival, cabaret performances in local dialect are held.
 In Brabant this person is called a "tonpraoter" or "sauwelaar", and is actually in or on a barrel.
 In Limburg they are named "buuttereedner" or "buutteredner" and in Zeeland they are called an "ouwoer".
 They all perform a cabaret speech in dialect, during which many current issues are reviewed.
 Often there are local situations and celebrities from local and regional politics who are mocked, ridiculed and insulted.
 The "Tonpraoter" or "Buuttereedner" may be considered successors of the jesters.